Cornwall Council

-Cornwall Council (Konsel Kernow /kw/), known between 1889 and 2009 as Cornwall County Council (Konteth Konsel Kernow), is the local authority which governs the non-metropolitan county of Cornwall in South West England.
-Since 2009 it has been a unitary authority, having taken over district-level functions when the duchy's districts were abolished.
-The non-metropolitan county of Cornwall is slightly smaller than the ceremonial county, which additionally includes the Isles of Scilly.
-The council's headquarters is Lys Kernow (also known as New County Hall) in Truro.
+Cornwall Council (Konsel Kernow /kw/), known between 1889 and 2009 as Cornwall County Council (Konsel Konteth Kernow), is the local authority for the non-metropolitan county of Cornwall in South West England.
+Since 2009 it has been a unitary authority, having taken over district-level functions when the county’s districts were abolished.

+Cornwall Council is one of two councils within the ceremonial county of Cornwall.
+It is responsible for local government on the Cornish mainland.
+The Isles of Scilly have had a separate council since 1891, although Cornwall Council provides some services to the islands.
+Cornwall Council's headquarters is Lys Kernow (also known as New County Hall) in Truro.

 The council has been under no overall control since July 2024.
 Following the May 2025 election an administration of the Liberal Democrats and independents formed to run the council.

 History

 Elected county councils were established in 1889 under the Local Government Act 1888, taking over administrative functions previously carried out by unelected magistrates at the quarter sessions.
 The first elections to the county council were held in January 1889 and it formally came into being on 1 April 1889, on which day it held its first formal meeting at the Municipal Buildings in Truro.
 The first chairman of the council was William Edgcumbe, 4th Earl of Mount Edgcumbe, a Conservative peer.